explodes/convnetpy/README.md

 convnet.js python port with examples

-convnet.js is a neural network library that works really really well.
+convnet.js is a neural network library that works really well in a browser with a simple API.

 I wanted to play with the source to learn about how it worked, and I figured the best way was to port it to python.